glehmann/hld/README.md

 ----

 * factorize the computation of the digest in the cached and non cached files
-* find a better way to pass user options without changing the function signature at each new option
 * which duplicate do we keep when symlinking?
 The first one?
 From the caches if possible?